Guppies are probably the first fish that comes to mind when considering livebearers.

 Platies are easy to care for and make a great addition to any community tank.

-Many different color and pattern morphs are available so that you can find the perfect fish for your aquarium.
+Different color and pattern morphs are available to find the perfect fish for your aquarium.

-These hardy little guys will adapt well to your tank, as long as it has clean water and plenty of hiding places.
+These hardy little guys will adapt well to your tank if it has clean water and plenty of hiding places.

 Their fecal matter does not affect the water quality like other types of fish might!